kr-g/gitonic/README.md

 the `expr` key contains a single file pattern, or a list of file patterns - when to enable the context menu. the file pattern is following Unix filename pattern matching.

+the `workdir` key will change the current working directory before running the command.

 the `menu` array contains the text to display in the menu, and the command params as embedded array.